Advertiser Disclosure

 Here are some additional considerations regarding SNAP permits:

-• In addition to traditional grocery stores, SNAP permits are also issued to qualified farm stands and farmers’ markets.
+• In addition to traditional grocery stores, SNAP permits are issued to qualified farm stands and farmers’ markets.

 • Payments must be for SNAP-approved food items only